Remelluri

 Everything here is done by sensory tasting and the experience of the team, not by formula.
 Recently, they have completed renovations on a former stable that now houses a neat cellar containing a battery of large foudres that are reserved solely for the production of Granja Remelluri.
 Telmo wanted to completely separate Granja Remelluri, both physically and spiritually, from the production of the Reserva, to give the project its own separate, clear identity, which is evolving.
 Future exploration of the Granja Remelluri project may include the definition of specific vineyards.
 For now, Telmo and Pablo want a quiet place where they can taste and really listen to what the character of the wines has to say.
 Produced in only the best vintages, Granja Remelluri Gran Reserva is offered in small quantities to the most discerning cellars.
 The aging potential of Granja is matched only by a precious few of the greatest red wines in the world, as a well-cellared case will continue to enchant the owner over a lifetime.

 The concept of Remelluri Blanco remains the obliteration of grape variety by using a number of co-planted vines and utilizing a gentle, low-impact élevage.
 Thus, Telmo ensures that Remelluri Blanco speaks only of the terruño of the place, rather than of any particular grape or process.
 With Remelluri Blanco, he has achieved something truly unique and singular, with each vintage coveted by the same collectors who search out Chave’s Hermitage Blanc and Montrachet by Domaine Leflaive.
 Telmo’s Remelluri Blanco illuminated a path forward for world-class, place-based white wines in Rioja during an era when only the red wines garnered any attention or respect.
-As with all of the wines of Remelluri, the white wine handsomely repays extended cellar aging and patience.
+As with all of the wines of Remelluri, the blanco handsomely repays extended cellar aging and patience.
 Remelluri Blanco is produced in very small quantities and offered to the best clients of Remelluri.

 The Future Lies in the Past